What are Brain Tumors?

-Although it is difficult to find exact causes of brain tumors, following are considered major risk factors of brain tumors.:
+Although it is difficult to find exact causes of brain tumors, following are considered major risk factors of brain tumors.

-- Exposure to radiation
+Exposure to Radiation

-Signs & Symptoms of Brain Tumor
+Signs and Symptoms of Brain Tumors

+Brain Tumor can either be malignant (cancerous) or benign (non-cancerous) based on the location, spread, and the multiplication rate of the cells.
 The tumor in the brain may often go unnoticed (without showing active symptoms) in many cases.
 However, most patients experience symptoms or signs that on diagnosis may reveal a possible brain tumor condition.

 Symptoms can either be general or specific.